sedeeman/flight-departure-arrival-app/README.md

 6. Update Flight Status: Admin users can update flight statuses such as arrival, departure, and delay.

 7. Download Flight Data: Admin users can download flight data for further analysis.
+(Currently support .CSV format)

 ### Installation and Usage